onecommons/unfurl/docs/guide.md

 Running GitErOp attempts to apply that specification and commits the results of that run.
 The exact versions of all external assets and tools utilized are recorded so playback can be fully reproducible.

+Easily express dependencies and requirements between arbitrary high-level services in a consistent manner.

 ## Design

 ### Metadata